PMurphy1940/HandPickt/handpickt/README.md

 ## Welcome to `HandPickT`!
-HandPickT is a vegetable garden plant tracking app designed with moble devices in mind.
-It affords the user the ability to:<br>
+HandPickT is a vegetable garden plant tracking app built with React.js.
+Designed with moble devices in mind, it affords the user the ability to:<br>
 • Store plants to the database. ie. 'plant in their garden'<br>
 • See estimated time to harvest, calculated from the planting date<br>
 • Make notes regarding their garden. <br>